scottlamb/moonfire-nvr/design/api.md

 *   `startTime90k` and and `endTime90k` limit the data returned to only recordings which overlap with the given half-open interval.
 Either or both may be absent; they default to the beginning and end of time, respectively.
+*   `split90k` causes long runs of recordings to be split at the next convenient boundary after the given duration.
 *   TODO(slamb): `continue` to support paging.
 (If data is too large, the server should return a `continue` key which is expected to be returned on following requests.)